Art is the expression of one’s soul

 The workshop was hosted at Ridgeback Wines which is the perfect venue just to relax, watch the swans, ducks and Khoi fish swim in the dam while painting and enjoying a glass of wine.
 Do yourself a favor and visit them for a wine tasting or a scrumptious meal.

-On arrival I was introduced to the three wonderful ladies that will join me on this workshop and our teacher, Antonia, I immediately felt welcome.
+On arrival I was introduced to the three wonderful ladies that will join me in this workshop and our teacher, Antonia, I immediately felt welcome.
 And without further ado, we started with the wine tasting.
-We tasted the Lion Hound White, Vasha White, Lion Hound Red, Lion Hound Shiraz, Vasha Red and Lion Hound Cabernet Sauvignon.
+We tasted the Lion Hound White, Vasha White, Lion Hound Red, Lion Hound Shiraz, Vasha Red, and Lion Hound Cabernet Sauvignon.
 Each one is an easy-drinking wine and has a unique flavor.
 These are wines worth tasting and getting a bottle or two or three.

 After the informational wine tasting and great conversation, we moved to the deck area where our canvases were set up.
 You don’t need to bring any art supplies with you to the workshop, everything was provided.
 The table setting with the small easels, canvases and paint looked inviting and beckoned me to start painting.